 Full day: Bush and Heritage in Southern Coromandel

-The Falls Retreat, just near the Owharoa Falls offer a superb dining experience and the Waikino Hotel and the Waikino Station Cafe provide great lunch options.
-Within a sort distance a meander through the Victoria Battery, a lovely way to spend the afternoon or catch the Goldfields Railway into Waihi before exploring the Waihi Gold Discovery Centre.
+The Bistro at the Falls Retreat, just near the Owharoa Falls offer a superb dining experience and Karangahake Winery and Restaurant and the Waikino Station provide great lunch options.
+Within a short distance a meander through the Waihi Waterlily Gardens, a lovely way to spend the afternoon or catch the Goldfields Railway into Waihi before exploring the Waihi Gold Discovery Centre.

 A day in the Marine Reserve

-Te-Whanganui o Hei Marine Reserve is a protected marine area of 9 square kilometres of coastline and outlying islands off Cathedral Cove on the Mercury Bay.
-Only accessible by boat, kayak or foot, a day spent experiencing the rich and varied habitats of Te Whanganui-O-Hei offers unlimited opportunity for learning, fun and adventure.
+Te-Whanganui-O-Hei Marine Reserve is a protected marine area of 9 square kilometres of coastline and outlying islands off Cathedral Cove on Mercury Bay.
+Only accessible by boat, kayak or foot, a day spent experiencing the rich and varied habitats of Te Whanganui-O-Hei offers unlimited opportunities for learning, fun and adventure.
 A scenic tour by boat will bring you up close and personal with the reefs, caves and bays of the marine reserve.
-The one hour scenic tour with Hahei Explorer (which departs from the beach at Hahei) seats just ten passengers, making it ideal for family groups and those who appreciate a personalised tour experience.
+The one-hour scenic tour with Hahei Explorer (which departs from the beach at Hahei) seats just ten passengers, making it ideal for family groups and those who appreciate a personalised tour experience.

-Tours departing from Whitianga include Cathedral Cove Scenic Cruises, Cave Cruzer Adventure Tours, Sea Cave Adventures, Ocean Leopard Tours and The Glass Bottom Boat who all operate daily tours of the coves, caves and coastline of Te-Whanganui-o-Hei, the marine reserve.
-Te-Whanganui-o-Hei has its own snorkel trail at Gemstone Bay; designed to help people experience the amazing marine life from under the water.
+Tours departing from Whitianga include Cathedral Cove Scenic Cruises, Cave Cruzer Adventure Tours, Sea Cave Adventures, Ocean Leopard Tours and The Glass Bottom Boat all operate morning, afternoon and evening tours of the coves, caves and coastline of Te-Whanganui- o Hei.
+The marine reserve has its own snorkel trail at Gemstone Bay; designed to help people experience the amazing marine life from under the water.
 Suitable for snorkelers of all ages, the trail includes information buoys with handles attached for snorkelers to hold on to.
 Cave Cruzer Adventure Tours and The Glass Bottom Boat both offer the opportunity to snorkel and swim during your excursion.

 Cathedral Cove Dive and Snorkel and Dive Zone both offer guided snorkel and dive trips every day throughout the summer season.
-Experience breathtaking underwater subtropical scenery with experienced guides taking you to the best dive spots in the reefs, bays and islands of the Reserve and further off the coast.
+Experience breathtaking underwater subtropical scenery with experienced guides taking you to the best dive spots in the reefs, bays and islands of the Reserve.

-Cathedral Cove Water Taxi provides a ferry service between Hahei and Cathedral Cove, every 30 minutes over summer.
-The journey takes 10 minutes and is bound to be the one of the most picturesque taxi rides you’re ever likely to take.
+Cathedral Cove Water Taxi provides a ferry service between Hahei and Cathedral Cove, every 30 minutes in the height of summer.
+The journey takes 10 minutes and is bound to be one of the most picturesque taxi trips you’re ever likely to take.

-While in Hahei enjoy a visit to The Coromandel Brewing Company, a boutique brewery making local craft beers to wash down some local seafood and delicious wood-fired oven pizza.
-Cathedral Cove Macadamias is just up Lees Road where you can take in the beautiful surroundings on a stroll around the orchard.
-Visit the orchard shop to purchase a range of Macadamia Products and seasonal produce.
-A short drive back out to the main highway will take you Hot Water Beach, where you can dig your own spa right on the beach.
-Hot Waves Cafe and Hotties are cafes well worth the stop for lunch.
+While in Hahei enjoy a visit to The Coromandel Brewing Company, a small brewery making local craft beers to wash down some local seafood and delicious wood-fired oven pizza.
+Cathedral Cove Macadamias is just up the road where you can take in the beautiful surroundings as you take a short walk around the orchard.
+Visit the orchard Shop to purchase a range of Macadamia Products & seasonal produce.
+A short drive back out to the main highway will take you Hot Water Beach, where you can dig your own spa on the beach.
+Hot Waves Cafe is well worth the stop.

 Full day: The remote Northern Coromandel